 Alternatives to The Hario Skerton Pro and Conclusions

 The Hario Skerton Pro is an excellent burr grinder for coffee lovers who enjoy the rituals and physicality of making good cups of coffee – and don’t need too many bells and whistles for their coffee setup.
 Additional features, like a sleek, portable design and easy-grip surface, make this an excellent choice for a basic grinder.

 However, while the Skerton Pro is an elegant product, you may want a coffee grinder that’s easier to use or has more settings and options.

-For an affordable price but high-quality electric grinder, we recommend looking into the Cuisinart Supreme Grind Automatic Burr Mill.
-Just touch a button and let it go, no hand grinding necessary.
+For an affordably priced but high-quality electric grinder, we recommend looking into the Cuisinart Supreme Grind Automatic Burr Mill.
+Just touch a button and let it go; no hand grinding is necessary.

 If you’re just getting started and not quite sure what you need in terms of coffee gear, we have a complete buying guide to the best coffee grinders on the market.

 Hario Skerton Pro Coffee Grinder Review: A Manual Grinder That Looks Great